NEW CARS

 Mated to the electric motors is a 2.5-litre petrol engine, which together can launch the NX from 0-62mph in 6.3 seconds – very impressive for an SUV.

-a grey Volvo XC60 Recharge driving through a city
+Volvo XC60 driving

 Volvo XC60 Recharge